-Pell Grants and Supplemental Educational Opportunity Grants (SEOG) may be available to students, based on availability of funds.
-Both of these grants are based on need.
+The FAFSA is required for consideration of the Pell Grants and Supplemental Educational Opportunity Grants (SEOG).
+Both of these grants are based on need and availability of funding.

-- Your status as a full-time or part-time student, and
+- Your status as a full-time or part-time student.

 - Your plans to attend school for a full academic year or less.

 Generally, available to students receiving a Federal Pell Grant.
 The same criteria is used, however, at CSJ.
 Full-time enrollment status is required.
 Provides undergraduate students in need with awards ranging from $100 to $4,000.
 Based on availability of funding.

 Vermont residents in their first undergraduate degree program should also complete the Vermont Grant application.
 Non-resident students are encouraged to check with their state’s grant agency.
 The amount a student is eligible to receive is determined by VSAC.
 Contact the VSAC grant program at 1-800-882-4166 for any assistance.

 College of St. Joseph will award up to five full tuition grants for Mount St. Joseph Academy graduates who directly matriculate to CSJ.
 The MSJ/CSJ Sisters of St. Joseph Unity Grant is worth more than $40,000 over two years.

 CSJ and MSJ wish to recognize the rich legacy of the Sisters of St. Joseph and the two schools they founded in Rutland, VT.
 The MSJ-to-CSJ partnership supports our ongoing efforts to help make college affordable and accessible.
 We wish to provide a wonderful opportunity for students to receive a quality education at an affordable cost.